ucb-stat133/stat133-fall-2017/syllabus/policies.md

 ### Fine Print

-The course deadlines, assignments, exam times, and material are subject to change at the whim of the professor.
+The course deadlines, assignments, exam times, material, and policies are subject to change at the whim of the professor.